cheminfo/eln-docs/docs/30_structural_analysis/mass/40_mf-from-monoisotopic-mass/README.md

 ## What is OctoChemDB ?

-OctoChemDB combines 10 databases available for free on the internet and combine them based on the chemical structure (without stereochemistry).
-It in then indexed based on the molecular formula and monoisotopic mass.
+OctoChemDB combines 10 databases available for free on the internet and indexes them based on the chemical structure (without stereochemistry).
+It is then indexed based on the molecular formula and monoisotopic mass.
 From the monoisotopic mass it can then retrieve all related information like available experimental spectra, taxonomy, biological activity, PubMed articles and patents.

-The following 10 databases are combined on a regular base.
+The following 10 databases are combined on a regular basis.

 - [PubChem](https://pubchem.ncbi.nlm.nih.gov/)
 - [PubMed](https://pubmed.ncbi.nlm.nih.gov/)